 Where things start to fall apart unfortunately is whenever we get to the plot itself involving the Baywatch crew having to solve the big case; mostly because it feels so slapdash and doesn’t make any sense despite the movie spending so much time explaining it.
 MAYBE if the movie was more like a Blazing Saddles style spoof where the absurdity of Hedley Lamarr’s plan matched the silliness of everything else on screen, then it could have worked here.
 Instead, we have this weird disconnect where the movie is exaggerated to the nines, yet for the big action finale (which does NOT include a pie fight), the movie needs to set these villains up as a legitimate threat; creating a disconnect of sorts between what we’re seeing from the Baywatch crew and how the bad guy manages to handle it.
 Not only that, but this movie has one of my biggest pet peeves which are cops who stick their fingers in their ears and ignore everything that they are being presented for absolutely no reason.
 They have a guy who, if NOTHING else, assaulted a few people and broke into a house, but the cops let them go because “there’s not enough evidence” or some bullshit.
 They try to justify it somewhat at the end, but I cannot stand movies that do stuff like this just to keep the plot going.
 If a movie wants to have a story about solving a crime that leads to a big action packed finale, I expect it to be at least as good as other films like it; whether or not this is a comedy or a spoof.
 The film clearly had money and there was some sharp writing for the rest of the script, so the fact that they dropped the ball here is a huge mark against it.
 I also felt that Zac Efron’s character arc was oddly paced as he kept on having the same revelations about how he’s been acting, but it wasn’t until the third or fourth time he was taught a lesson that it actually seemed to stick.
 It’s not a HUGE issue (at least compared to the other problems this movie has), but it felt like it took time away from the movie that could have been put to better use elsewhere.

-I don’t think this movie is going to be for everyone and I cannot speak to how Baywatch fans will react to it, but for the most part I enjoy watching Dwayne Johnson smile his way through comedy action films, and he tends to choose ones that are at least a little bit better than ones.
+I don’t think this movie is going to be for everyone and I cannot speak to how Baywatch fans will react to it, but for the most part I enjoy watching Dwayne Johnson smile his way through comedy action films, and he tends to choose ones that are at least a little bit better than most.
 This is another example of that which is held up even more by a cast that’s ALMOST (but not quite) as charismatic as the embodiment of all things good and bulky in the world.
 You could honestly wait until the movie gets a home release and just subside off of Mr. Johnson’s other work until then (Pain & Gain won’t rewatch itself!), but if you see it at the theater you probably won’t be disappointed.
 I mean we only get to see his pectorals what, three or four times a year on the big screen!?
 That should in front of EVERY movie, right before the TURN OFF YOUR PHONE message!!